The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

-Q13.
+Q16.
 Has the Government transferred funds to Temasek or GIC to show better performance?

 No, the Government has not and does not transfer funds to Temasek or GIC to improve their performance figures.

 An occasional misperception is that capital injections can be used to improve the reported returns performance of Temasek.
 Capital injections can enable Temasek to increase the size of its portfolio, but do not improve investment returns5.
-Temasek’s reported returns figure follows the widely accepted practice of computing returns, which is to deduct any capital injections from (and withdrawals by) the Government in making such calculations.
+Temasek’s reported returns figure follows the industry practice of computing returns, which is to deduct any capital injections from (and withdrawals by) the Government in making such calculations.
 Temasek’s returns figure is reviewed and regularly published in its annual report.

 In the case of GIC, the allocation of Government funds to GIC for investment management also cannot improve GIC’s investment performance figures.

-Temasek’s Total Shareholder Return since inception (1974) was 14% p.a. in SGD terms.
+As at 31 March 2022, Temasek’s Total Shareholder Return since inception (1974) was 14% p.a. in SGD terms.
 This TSR since inception would have benefited from the transfer of Government companies such as SingTel to Temasek, their transformation, and the subsequent listing of these assets.

 (a) Performance of Temasek’s newer vintage investments (made after 31 March 2002)